pts/tinyveracrypt/README.txt

 Q22A.
 How to open a VeraCrypt encrypted volume on Linux?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
-If you know the passpohrase, run this:
+If you know the passphrase, run this:

   $ sudo ./tinyveracrypt.py open RAWDEVICE NAME

+This only works if the encrypted volume was created by tinyveracrypt or with another tool with the encryption and hash settings compatible with tinyveracrypt.
+See Q6 for more info on compatibility.

 Alternatively, if you have VeraCrypt installed, run this: